John-Curcio/John-Curcio.github.io/content/_index.md

 Here's what I hope to write about:
 * Finding alpha in sports betting on mixed martial arts fights
-* Messing around with GPT-3, cherry-picking juicy results
+* Messing around with GPT-3, cherry-picking remarkable results
-* Explanations worth caching
+* Explanations I've written for compex topics, which are worth caching
+* Analysis of weird datasets I've gathered
 * Surprisingly interesting Wikipedia articles
 * Unreasonably useful words